Introduction: The Big Five

 Openness (also known as Openness to Experience) is one of the five dimensions of personality.
-It means, perhaps unsurprisingly, the tendency to be open to new things and new idea.
+It means, perhaps unsurprisingly, the tendency to be open to new things and new ideas.

 Openness to experience means a person’s dispositional tendency to use his or her senses to derive pleasure from engaging in novel, complex, or out-of-the-ordinary activities.

 Being open-minded allows them to carry on a number of discussions simultaneously, even about highly controversial topics.
-They’re good at innovating and seeing novel ideas, or adapting an idea from one area to another when more creativity is required.
+Such people are good at innovating and seeing novel ideas, or adapting an idea from one area to another when more creativity is required.

 Being open requires a willingness to examine the premises of a problem, and propose a hypothesis about what may be needed to solve it.